-Up to our knowledge, there are very few papers in the literature that deal with discretization schemes for Wishart processes.
-Recently, Benabid et al.~\cite{Harry} have proposed a Monte-Carlo method to calculate expectations on Wishart processes which is based on a Girsanov change of probability.
-Gauthier and Possama\"i~\cite{GP} introduce a moment-matching scheme for Wishart processes.
+To our knowledge, there are very few papers in the literature that deal with discretization schemes for Wishart processes.
+Recently, Benabid, Bensusan and Karoui~\cite{Harry} have proposed a Monte Carlo method to calculate expectations on Wishart processes which is based on a Girsanov change of probability.
+Gauthier and Possamai~\cite{GP} introduce a moment-matching scheme for Wishart processes.
 Both methods are well defined under some restrictions on the parameters, and there is no theoretical result on their accuracy.
-Currently, Teichmann~\cite{sem_Bachelier} is working on dedicated schemes for general affine processes by approximating their characteristic functions.
+Currently, Teichmann~\cite{semBachelier} is working on dedicated schemes for general affine processes by approximating their characteristic functions.

 This section is structured as follows.
 First, we recall basic results on the splitting technique to get discretization schemes for SDEs.
 We will take the same framework as Alfonsi~\cite{Alfonsi} since it is somehow designed for affine processes.
-Then, we will explain how to get high order schemes for $WIS_d(x,\alpha,0,I^n_d)$ from the remarkable splitting~\eqref{Split_Can}.
-From this result, we will be able to get a second order scheme for any semi definite positive affine processes and a third order scheme for Wishart processes.
+Then we will explain how to get high-order schemes for $\WIS_d(x,\alpha,0,e^1_d)$ from the construction given by Theorem~\ref{StructureDyn}.\vadjust{\goodbreak} The remarkable splitting (\ref{SplitCan}) will then enable us to get high-order schemes for $\WIS_d(x,\alpha, 0,I^n_d)$.
+From this result, we will be able to get a second-order scheme for any semidefinite positive affine processes and a third-order scheme for Wishart processes.